golemfactory/tutorialapp/tutorial.md

     raise RuntimeError("Solution not found")
 ```

-In order not to block the event loop thread, we're going to execute the `compute` function in a dedicated thread. `Executor.is_shutting_down` will signal whether we should stop the iteration, since the result is going to be discarded anyway.
+In order not to block the event loop thread, we're going to execute  `compute` in a dedicated thread. `Executor.is_shutting_down` will signal whether we should stop the iteration, since the result is going to be discarded anyway.

-For verification purposes, a hash is computed from the same `input_data` and compared with the resulting hash.
-Besides that, we check the difficulty threshold:
+For verification purposes, a hash is computed from the same `input_data` and compared with the received hash.
+Then, we perform a sanity check on the hash difficulty:

 ```python
 def verify(